The incredible story behind the invention of conveyor belt sushi

 One day, after a visit to an Asahi beer bottling factory, an idea popped into his head.

-Firstly, Shiraishi-san considered natural materials for the belt but soon realised that frequent washing would rot them so he settled on stainless steel.
+Firstly, Shiraishi-san considered natural materials for the belt but soon realised that frequent washing would rot them, so he settled on stainless steel.

-Too fast and they would fly off the side.
-Too slow and they would anger impatient customers.
+Too fast, and they would fly off the side.
+Too slow, and they would anger impatient customers.

-Then, he had to workout how to get the belt to go around corners.
+Then, he had to work out how to get the belt to go around corners.

 Fortunately, that’s when Shiraishi-san experienced another moment of inspiration: observing a card game.